jsebasct/jbattleship/README.md

 jbattleship
 ===========

-a battle ship game on java
+A Battle Ship game on java using Netbeans ide.

+The first version is a project I did long time ago.